aadmiqbal/pwnie-island-dll/README.md

 ## Hack List

-Below hacks can be initiated through the chat in the game by writing the associated commands
+Below hacks can be initiated through the chat in the game by writing the associated commands:

 - **Mana hack (set mana <int>):** You can alter the mana value in the game
 - **Health hack (set health <int>):** You can alter your health in the game